API Reference

-Reasoning Model - Time Series
+Financial Time Series

-This model identifies directional trends by predicting how likely price action in the selected timeframe will propagate to lower-frequency timeframes, distinguishing structurally significant market moves from noise.
+This reasoning model identifies directional trends by predicting how likely price action in the selected timeframe will propagate to lower-frequency timeframes, distinguishing structurally significant market moves from noise.

 We recommend using higher frequency data compared to your target forecast horizon, as this leverages the model’s propagation methodology effectively (e.g., use 15 or 30 min data to predict daily moves).